diegopacheco/scala-playground/scala-3-6-ids-poc/README.md

 * Purchase: Where the user will buy products.
 Keeps track of the user purchases.
 Maybe to drive more sales.
 * Account: Where the user account is stored.
 It's a global service that holds links between services.

-There are `65 tests` all passing.
+There are `74 tests` all passing.
 Check them out!

 ### Some options

 1. ID per product (package `services`)
 2. True, Global and unique ID (package `global`)
 3. Envelope: raw or sealed
-4. Data duplication (TBD)
+4. Data duplication

 ### ID per product